ccnmtl/compiled3/content/articles/compiled-redesign.md

 Robust) design regarding digital experience and accessibility for _people of all abilities_.

-This experience has deepened my understanding accessibility and inclusive design principles.
-There is still a lot to learn, and there are many more accessibility challenges to solve in web applications design.
-I’m looking forward to look at these issues and make more improvement in the future.
+This experience has deepened my understanding of accessibility and inclusive design principles.
+There is still a lot to learn, and there are many more accessibility challenges to solve in web applications design and development, especially for complex web-based tools, data visualization, mapping, to name a few.
+I’m looking forward to look at these issues and hopefully coming up with creative solutions for them.

 &#42; &#42; &#42;